 By Kimaya Singh

-Practicing Yoga for weight loss is a great way to tone, shape and sculpt your body.
-Not only does Yoga help to increase your range of movement and flexibility, it also helps to strengthen your entire body.
+Practicing Yoga for weight loss is a great way to tone, shape, and sculpt your body.
+Not only does Yoga help to increase your range of movement and flexibility, but it also helps to strengthen your entire body.
 There are many different Yoga postures or asanas that one can practice.
-A Yoga practice can be tailored to energizing you or relaxing and restoring your vital life energy.
+Yoga practice can be tailored to energizing you or relaxing and restoring your vital life energy.
 If you are focusing on weight loss, practicing Yoga postures and sequences that raise your heart rate to an aerobic level will help you to burn more calories and lose weight.
 There are also strengthening techniques that can be incorporated into a traditional Yoga flow to increase the sculpting and toning benefits of the practice.

 Adding Leg Raises into the Sun Salutation